Is Beige Back in Style? Beige is THE new neutral!

 Photo: Welsh Design Studio

 Sherwin Williams Shoji White is considered to be the equivalent to Benjamin Moore’s Swiss Coffee.
 Of course, the colors are not created equal but they are comparable both being a warm off-white.
-Shoji White has an LRV of 74 putting it in the off-white collection of Sherwin Williams making it a very light beige.
+Shoji White has an LRV of 74 putting it in the off-white collection of Sherwin Williams making it a VERY light beige.
 Shoji White is a beautiful mix of cream and greige which makes it warm, but the greige tones it down therefore not making it too yellow.
 Its a nice light beige choice for those that want a color with a bit more warmth and depth than a white.
+It would be a great color has a whole house interior paint color or an exterior paint color as well depending on the fixed elements of your home.

 Sherwin Williams Natural Linen 9109